-- Plasma collected in EDTA, CPD, CPDA1, CP2D and 4% Sodium Citrate anticoagulant may be used with the cobas[®] HEV test.
-Follow the sample collection tube/bag manufacturer instructions for handling and centrifugation. - Blood collected in EDTA anticoagulant, Becton-Dickinson EDTA Plasma Preparation Tubes (BD PPT[TM]) or Greiner Vacuette[®] K2EDTA Plasma Gel Tubes may undergo additional centrifugation at 600 x g for 5 minutes prior to loading, optional pooling or retesting. - Blood collected in EDTA anticoagulant may be stored for up to 12 days with the following conditions: - \circ $\;$ Samples must be centrifuged within 72 hours of draw. - For storage above 8°C, samples may be stored for 72 hours at up to 25°C, and up to 30°C for 24 hours during the 72 hours.
+- Plasma collected in EDTA, CPD, CPDA1, CP2D and 4% Sodium Citrate (Apheresis plasma) anticoagulant may be used with the cobas[®] HEV test.
+Follow the sample collection tube/bag manufacturer instructions for handling and centrifugation. - Blood collected in EDTA, CPD, CPDA1, CP2D anticoagulant or Becton-Dickinson EDTA Plasma Preparation Tubes (BD PPT[TM]) may be stored for up to 12 days with the following conditions: - Samples must be centrifuged within 72 hours of draw. - For storage above 8°C, samples may be stored for 72 hours at up to 25°C, and up to 30°C for 24 hours during the 72 hours.